 What is Foundations on the Hill (FOTH)?

 As a part of Philanthropy California, Northern California Grantmakers and our members join foundation leaders, and regional and national grantmaking associations across the country to ensure policy makers in Washington, DC understand the landscapes of the communities we serve.

 - Educate legislators and the administration about philanthropy’s role in civil society, the importance of 2020 Census, and best practices on issues that you fund;

 - Develop and cultivate relationships with fellow policy-oriented peers and policymakers; and,

 - Encourage legislators to view foundations as thought partners.

 Hosted by United Philanthropy Forum, FOTH is a two-day event that brings foundation leaders to D.C. for meetings with Congress about key issues of importance to foundations and philanthropy.
 We must change the unrealistic expectation that philanthropy will “step-in” to “fill-the-gap” and educate policymakers on the crucial role that philanthropy plays in innovation.
-Additionally, we will focus our conversations on the 2020 Census, protecting nonprofit nonpartisanship (Johnson Amendment), and potential post-tax reform issues, such as the universal charitable deduction.
+In 2020, our conversations will focus on critical issues impacting Northern California communities, such as disaster recovery and resilience, and the nonprofit and philanthropic sectors, such as protecting nonprofit nonpartisanship (Johnson Amendment).
+We also welcome members to share their suggestions on topics to share with our Congressional leaders.